Course offer in English

 - Realisation in Product Design (Howest Kortrijk)

 - We teach the World.
 English-taught semester Teacher Training (Howest Bruges)

-- Digital Creative Projects in Communication (Howest Kortrijk)
+- Creative Communication Project (Howest Kortrijk) NEW

 - Global Business Management II (Howest Bruges)